ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 {::boilerplate bcp14-tagged}

-This specification uses the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} and includes, by reference, the sf-date format as defined in [SFBIS].
+This document uses the terminology from Section 3 of [SFBIS] to specify syntax and parsing of Date.

 The term "resource" is to be interpreted as defined in {{Section 3.1 of HTTP}}.